-If you aren't sure if you are covered by the Act you can seek advice from QSTARS.
+If you aren't sure if you are covered by the Act you can call us for advice.
 The next step may be an urgent application in the Queensland Civil and Administrative Tribunal (QCAT) for a decision about whether or not you are a resident, or a boarder or lodger.